CALL US (480) 314-5033

 During the first critical years of life, our nervous system establishes the operating system that controls human posture, movement and gait.
 Those milestones of movement that babies achieve are part of an elaborate program of functional stability and motor control that, unfortunately, we tend to lose or corrupt as we go through life.
 When this happens, other muscles will overcompensate to make regular movements possible.
 These inefficient patterns of movement eventually overload the superficial muscle groups and causes a myriad of compensations, dysfunction and pain.
 DNS looks to take us back to those original positions and movements and utilize them as exercises to literally re-boot our neuromuscular system and re-establish our natural stability and movement patterns.
 Most people are shocked at how challenging some of these seemingly simple exercises can be and come to the realization that babies work really hard during those first years of life.

-Low-level laser (red light) therapy is a well researched and proven technology that is widely used to enhance healing at the cellular level.
-Using medical grade and FDA approved light therapy panels, LLLT emits specific wavelengths of red and near-infrared light which are readily absorbed by our cells and tissues.
-LLLT works by stimulating and strengthening the mitochondria in our cells.
+RLT is a well researched and proven technology that is widely used to promote healing at the cellular level.
+Using medical grade and FDA approved LED light therapy panels, RLT emits specific bioavailable wavelengths of red and near-infrared light that are readily absorbed by our cells and tissues.
+RLT works by stimulating and recharging the mitochondria in our cells.
 The mitochondria are the powerhouse of the cell and where the cell’s energy is created in the form of a molecule known as ATP (adenosine triphosphate).
-By revitalizing the function of the mitochondria a cell can make more ATP which helps our cells to operate more efficiently, rapidly repair damage and reverse mitochondrial dysfunction.
-LLLT can help injuries & wounds heal faster, reduce muscle/joint pain & inflammation, improve exercise recovery & performance, diminish neuropathic pain, increase blood flow, reduce oxidative tissue stress, boost immunity, optimize sleep, improve mood & focus and enhance skin health.
-LLLT is safe, relaxing, non-invasive and can be applied during your therapy session or scheduled as a stand-alone treatment.
+By revitalizing the mitochondria, a cell can make more ATP which stimulates the body's natural healing and regenerative processes.
+Our cells can then function more efficiently, rapidly repair damage and reverse mitochondrial dysfunction.
+RLT helps injuries & wounds heal faster, reduces muscle/joint pain & inflammation, improves exercise recovery & performance, diminishes neuropathic pain, increases blood flow, reduces oxidative tissue stress, boosts immunity, optimizes sleep, improves mood & focus and enhances skin health.
+RLT is safe, relaxing, non-invasive and can be applied during your therapy session or scheduled as a stand-alone treatment.

 Myoskeletal Alignment Technique